ICE Health Service Corps focused on best patient outcomes

 IHSC is a high-performing, results-producing workforce made up of a multi-sector, multidisciplinary staff.

 The IHSC Special Operations Unit (ISOU) works with the U.S. Coast Guard (USCG) and provides health care to migrants on board USCG vessels to help stabilize and return the migrants to their country of origin.
 ISOU also provides medical support during ground, flight and sea operations.
-ISOU consists of specially trained PHS officers who, in addition to meeting the medical needs of detainees, serve as liaisons between law enforcement officials and key stakeholders.
+ISOU comprises specially trained PHS officers who, in addition to meeting the medical needs of detained noncitizens, liaise between law enforcement officials and key stakeholders.

-ICE family residential centers in Dilley and Karnes, Texas, have their own standardized care delivery system to accommodate a population that includes women and children.
-These centers provide training that includes: parenting classes, school for children with certified teachers, language classes, social skill training, social networking, nutrition classes, internet training, library training and how to use a law library.
+ICE family residential centers in Dilley and Karnes, Texas, have standardized delivery systems to accommodate a population that includes women and children.
+These centers provide training that include: parenting classes, school for children with certified teachers, language classes, social skill training, social networking, nutrition classes, internet training, library training and how to use a law library.

 IHSC staff work to improve the health and resiliency of detained noncitizens through prevention and evidence-based disease treatment – keys to IHSC effectiveness and improvement in the quality of life for our noncitizens.